Brexit anxiety eats into NATO summit

 Britain's referendum vote to leave the European Union has triggered uncertainty across the Atlantic and around the continent, which spilled over at the NATO event.
 Big time.

+"It is probably not an exaggeration to say there is almost no other subject on the table when I get together with my colleagues," Britain's Foreign Secretary Philip Hammond said of a Friday night dinner with his NATO counterparts.

-"We are at a NATO meeting but most of the discussions have not been about NATO issues, they have been about the outcome of the referendum and the consequences," Britain's Foreign Secretary Philip Hammond said after a dinner with his 27 NATO counterparts.
+"We are at a NATO meeting but most of the discussions have not been about NATO issues, they have been about the outcome of the referendum and the consequences."

 Outgoing Prime Minister David Cameron, greeted with more sympathy than reproach over the result which prompted him to resign, took every opportunity to reassure allies that Britain would remain fully committed to European and international security even though it was leaving the EU.